-Now, let’s jump to start with what exactly cucumber is?, Cucumber is the fruit in the salad which you eat.
+Now, let’s jump to start with what exactly cucumber is?; Cucumber is the fruit in the salad which you eat.
 Obliviously not.
 Cucumber is an automation testing Framework.
-Cucumber tool is based on the BDD approach i.e. behavioral driven approach.
-In short, it describes the overall behavior of the system.
+The cucumber tool is based on the BDD approach, i.e. behavioural driven approach.
+In short, it describes the overall behaviour of the system.
 This is mostly customer-centric.

 How to use the Cucumber tool?

 Gherkin is the language used by cucumber.
 It is very easy to learn.
 This process helps us to showcase our work to the customer in a well-formatted format.
 Gherkin is a non-technical language.
 Every language has its standards to be fit in.
 Gherkin is also having some set of rules.
 Gherkin is the language used for developing the test cases in cucumber.
 The language has some set of keywords to use while writing the code of cucumber.

 Following are the keywords:

 - Scenario Outline (or Scenario Template)

 1) Feature: This part of the code simply tells the high-level scenario like what is going to happen here.
 This keyword is used at the starting of the code, followed by a colon(:).
 You can make it more descriptive as you need.
 In general, data under keyword is getting ignored by the cucumber.

 2) Rule: This is also one of the keywords.
 This keyword is optional.
 As the name suggests, it sets the rule for the implementation of different scenarios.
 We may say that this provides some additional ideas about the feature.

 3) Example (or Scenario): Example is executable code.
 It explains the code with the example, which may give us a scenario-based specification.
 The example is also one test.
 This may have a list of all the executable processes or steps.

 4) Given, When, Then, And, But (steps): The main steps in the test are Given, When, Then, And, or But.
 These steps are executed one by one cucumber and do not allow you to describe each step.